-- 1. Start by hardcoding continue to 1, and set up "sensible" defaults (as constants) for most of the control signals.
+- 1. Start by hardcoding continue to 1, and set up "sensible" defaults for most of the control signals.
 Then work a single control signal at a time (consistent with the rest of the defaults). - 2.
 Build your set of test programs as you go, so that you don't have to do the same work twice. - 3.
-I would begin with getting irmovl to work, since your test programs will need a mechanism to load registers before you can test much else. - 4.
-Be careful with dmemError.
-This signal is asserted by the data memory unit anytime dmemAddr has either too high an address or anytime the data address is not word aligned.
-It is only truly an error, however, when the current instruction is actually using the data memory to load or store data, and so this must be taken into account in your circuit to determine statWrite and statVal. - 5.
-Save the integrated program tests for after you have worked through the individual instruction tests. - 6.
+I would begin with getting irmovl to work, since you need a mechanism to load registers before you can test much else. - 4.
+Save the integrated program tests for after you have worked through the individual instruction tests. - 5.
 Be careful with the rrmovl, because you must provide for the general case of cmovXX that rrmovl is a specific instance of.